 4) Cover and simmer gently for half an hour, or until the parsnips are quite soft.
 Taste for seasoning.

 5) Strain or liquidize, and if too thick, dilute with a little stock or water.
 Add the cream and reheat, but do not let boil.
 Want to see if becoming a cook is your cup of tea?
 One of the towns to best enjoy traditional Irish food is Limerick.
 Learn more about Limerick, and specifically the University of Limerick, here.
+I expect (or rather, hope) to get into this great university after I graduate from high school (hopefully) next year.

 Irish Shepherd’s Pie